 (j) Filing Deadlines.
-A motion for summary judgment must be filed early enough so it is heard, after regular notice, not later than 28 days before the trial date.
+A motion for summary judgment must be filed so as to be heard early enough so it is heard, after regular notice, not later than 28 days before the trial date.
 Deadlines for filing opposition statements and reply memoranda are governed by LBR 9013-1(c).